 Asynchronous learning is a term used to describe forms of education, instruction, and learning that do not occur in the same place or at the same time.
 This often means posting assignments in the morning or at the beginning of the week, and then letting students work on their own.

-In this blog, we’ll cover some tips on how best to use GoGuardian Teacher for asynchronous learning.
+In this article, we’ll cover some tips on how best to use GoGuardian Teacher for asynchronous learning.
 But first, let’s discuss shifting our perception of this tool.

-Using GoGuardian Teacher to help guide students, rather than to monitor and correct off-task behavior.
+Using GGT to help guide students, rather than to monitor and correct off-task behavior.

 When students aren’t working on assignments for your class, it’s not necessary to monitor their work.
 So rather than using GoGuardian Teacher as a monitoring tool, consider using it as a way to deliver instruction and guide students once they’ve asked for help or have identified that they are working on your class material.
 If a student tells you that they are having trouble with an assignment for your class, then you can click on the student tile, see how they are interacting with the material, and offer guidance!